Psychedelic/cap-docs/docs/integrate-cap/getting-started.md

 [Here is an empty Rust IC boilerplate you can get started with in this example:](https://github.com/Psychedelic/cap-example/tree/empty)

-You can clone this or fork it to start your own project.
+You can clone this or fork it to start your own project. **Alternatively, if you want to see the finished example and not just excerpts,** [visit the final version.](https://github.com/Psychedelic/cap/tree/docs/example/canisters/sdk_example)

 ```rust
 cap-sdk = { git = "https://github.com/Psychedelic/cap.git", branch = "cap-sdk" }